 You see, I felt LED but yet, at the same time, I was looking at my own ability vs. looking at God’s ability to work through me.
 If I felt called to do it, I should have had the faith to know God would equip me.

-The second reason (and the biggest reason really because I already knew the answer to reason number one) was that I really didn’t think that I was someone other people would believe they could learn anything from.
+The second and biggest reason was that I really didn’t think that I was someone who other people would believe they could learn anything from.

 I was no different than any other woman out there, so who was I to assume to try to teach anyone anything?
 I had no education in theology, no degree in Biblical studies, no experience in teaching.
 So who was I?

 Well, we know where those thoughts were coming from!
 But I bought into them.

 Not only was I a nobody, but I was a messed up nobody!